 Canning and Homemade Apple Butter – The perfect family-friendly activity

-Growing up, I loved watching those around me can food items in the kitchen.
+Growing up, I loved watching my granny can food items in the kitchen.
 It was a time of bonding, learning, and communication that I’ll treasure and remember forever.

 Fast forward to now, and it’s still an experience that I think should be shared with others.
 Canning together is actually quite fun because you’re using your knowledge and the food that you’ve grown to create an abundance of food for yourself and your family for many months to come.